Last Updated on 01/13/2021 by FilipiKnow

 - Who are exempted from paying PhilHealth contribution?

-- 3. PhilHealth contribution for OFWs.
+- 3. PhilHealth contribution table in 2021 for land-based migrant workers and OFWs.

-- 4. PhilHealth contribution table for kasambahays.
+- 4. PhilHealth contribution table in 2021 for kasambahays.

 - 5. PhilHealth contribution table for foreigners.